 In Celtic Mythology, Cú Chulainn is immune to a curse that renders all fighting men of Ulster crippled for nine days and nights when needed most, owing to the fact that he is not an Ulsterman, and is technically still a boy, anyway.
 Thus, when Medb invades, he remains as Ulster's defender.

-In WWE, there is a sure fire to get your ass kicked: Go to the ring, and at any point in your speech say the words "no living man can beat me"
+In WWE, there is a sure-fire way to get your ass kicked: Go to the ring, and at any point in your speech say the words "no living man can beat me".